 Many people tend to confuse it with the Easter Egger chicken due to the similarities in looks and production of slightly blue eggs.

-That said, they have completely different origins, and the Easter Egger is not recognized as a breed.
+However, they have completely different origins, and the Easter Egger does not have a breed standard.

 The Ameraucana has only existed since the 1970s and only were recognized as their own standard back in the 1980s.

 As with any chicken breeds, the Ameraucana is fairly healthy and doesn’t pose any large health risks for its breed.

 It doesn’t have any known genetic deficiencies that may cause long term illnesses or diseases.